Test Environments

 You will be navigated to the modification page where you can change the desired parameters.
 To confirm the changes press the Save button.
 To cancel any changes click the back button.

-There will not be an additional confirmation displayed upon pressing the Delete button.
+There will not be an additional confirmation displayed upon pressing the Delete button

 The format of the remote directory connection string is as follows: